apache/cloudstack-documentation/source/releasenotes/about.rst

 What's New in |release|
 =======================

 Apache CloudStack |release| is the initial 4.18 LTS release.
-It has about 290 fixes and features since the 4.17.1.0 release.
+It has over 300 fixes and features since the 4.17.1.0 release.

 The full list of fixes and improvements can be found in the project release notes at https://docs.cloudstack.apache.org/en/4.18.0.0/releasenotes/changes.html

-What's New in 4.18.0.0
+What's in since 4.18.0.0
 ======================

-Apache CloudStack 4.18.0.0 is the initial 4.18 LTS release with 293 new features, improvements and bug fixes since 4.17, including 16 major new features.
+Apache CloudStack 4.18.0.0 is the initial 4.18 LTS release with 300 new features, improvements and bug fixes since 4.17, including 20 major new features.
 Some of the highlights include:

 • Edge Zones